Impact-Invariant Control: Maximizing Control Authority During Impacts: Experiments and Evaluation

-To showcase the advantages of using the impact-invariant subspace, we apply the aforementioned projection on the following examples: \begin{itemize} \item In simulation, for a joint-space inverse dynamics walking controller for the planar five-link biped Rabbit \cite{chevallereau2003rabbit}, we compare impact-invariant control to a default controller that makes no adjustment near impacts and to a controller that applies no-derivative feedback near impact. \item In simulation, we perform a basic jump as well as more dynamic jumps such as a long jump, box jump, and down jump using an operational space jumping controller for the 3D bipedal robot Cassie.
-On hardware, we validate the jump and box jump controllers with impact-invariant control. \item In simulation, we compare an operational space running controller for Cassie that uses impact-invariant control with a controller that applies no-derivative feedback near impact.
-We validate our running controller on hardware. \end{itemize}
+To showcase the advantages of using the impact-invariant subspace, we apply the aforementioned projection on the following examples, each organized in the following sections: \begin{itemize} \item In \cref{sec:five_link_biped}, we consider, in simulation, a joint-space inverse dynamics walking controller for the planar five-link biped Rabbit \cite{chevallereau2003rabbit}, we compare impact-invariant control to a default controller that makes no adjustment near impacts and to a controller that applies no-derivative feedback near impact. \item In \cref{sec:jumping_controller}, we formulate an operational space jumping controller for the 3D bipedal robot Cassie.
+We consider a basic jump as well as more dynamic jumps such as a long jump, box jump, and down jump.
+In simulation, we evaluate the long jump and down jump controllers through a parameter study.
+On hardware, we validate the jump and box jump controllers with impact-invariant control. \item \cref{sec:running_controller}, we develop an operational space running controller for Cassie, which we evaluate in simulation and on hardware. \end{itemize}